 The next question customers always ask is, “When can you start?”

-If you’re like a lot of construction business owners, you get excited and blurt out the first open date you can think of.
+If you’re like a lot of construction business owners, you get excited and blurt out the first open project start date you can think of.

 Don’t do this.
 You only have one chance to make a good impression.

-Once you give them a start date, then you’ll look like the bad guy a few weeks from now.
+Once you give them a project start date, then you’ll look like the bad guy a few weeks from now.

 You’ll get more details about the project, the customer will not respond in a timely manner to your correspondence, or things will change.